 Regardless of the type of car you have it’s worth investing in tyres with a high efficiency rating as these allow you to reduce fuel consumption

-Apart from the whole sustainability issue here are some personal and practical pros and con’s to having an electric car.
+On a more practical level here are some personal and practical pros and con’s I’ve found having an electric car.

 - I refuse to freeze in the car so have the heater on practically every day in winter, even though it eats up power.
 With the school runs and errands during the day this means that we have to charge our 2012 Nissan Leaf every evening, which is fine as long as you don’t forget and have to spend 20mins of your morning charging your car at a fast-charge point!
 But trust me, you don’t do that twice

 - Travelling long distances where you’ll need to charge your electric car more than once just isn’t worth it in my opinion.
 Although the ESB map is great at showing you which charge points are out of action, it’s of little comfort if it happens when you’re on route and there isn’t another charge point in range!
 As said above we hire fossil fuel cars for long journeys.